The world of book publishing has grown considerably since the advent of the Internet era.

 - print-on-demand books

-To those, several new publishing channels made their appearance in recent years, but I do wonder:
+To add to that list, several new publishing channels made their appearance in recent years, but I do wonder:

-Why does nobody talks about .torrent distribution as a form of online publishing channel?
+Why does nobody talk about .torrent distribution as an online publishing channel?

 The question is peculiar.